This page is dedicated to, mainly to keep track all of its features, changes, bugs, and any other useful information.

 - Clip_properties, listing many new items.

-- Convert, listing the new AVS+ color spaces
+- Convert, listing the new AVS+ functions and color spaces.

 - and many more